silver-hornet/silver-hornet.github.io/_posts/2020-09-12-prototype-text-101-adventure.md

 > Just like MonoBehaviours, ScriptableObjects derive from the base Unity object but, unlike MonoBehaviours, you can not attach a ScriptableObject to a GameObject.
 Instead, you need to save them as Assets in your Project.

-There is only one type of Scriptable Object in this prototype.
-It contains a text (string) field, and an array of choices to proceed.
-Each of the choices has its own instance of this Scriptable Object template.
-Scriptable Objects make it easy for someone to create new rooms, with new text and choices, without having to touch the underlying code (since the code doesn’t change, no matter which room you’re in).
+There is only one type of ScriptableObject in this prototype.
+It contains a text (string) field (which stores the room description) and an array of choices to proceed.
+Each choice leads to another room, which is its own asset deriving from the ScriptableObject.

+ScriptableObjects make it easy for someone to create new rooms, with new text descriptions and choices, without having to touch the underlying code (since the code doesn’t change, no matter which room you’re in).

 I like the simple way the prototype checks for keyboard input during the Update loop: